 Tower Paddle Boards Pitch

-Tower Paddle Boards came into the Shark Tank seeking $150k for a 10% share in the business.
-Aarstol stumbled while explaining Tower Paddle Boards: he blamed it on the slide show clicker not working properly and a natural aversion to delivering prepared presentations.
+Stephan came into the Shark Tank seeking $150k for a 10% share in the business.
+Aarstol stumbled while explaining his business: he blamed it on the slide show clicker not working properly and a natural aversion to delivering prepared presentations.
 Once he regained his composure, he wowed the Sharks with his numbers; Tower Paddle Boards did over $100K in sales in just a few months.
 The Sharks are intrigued with his customer acquisition methods; Aarstol explains about search engine marketing to the delight of the Sharks.
-Mr. Wonderful particularly likes the “zero cost” aspect of Aarstol’s search engine strategy.
+Mr. Wonderful particularly likes the “zero cost” aspect of Aarstol's search engine strategy.

 Tower Paddle Boards Beyond the Shark Tank

 Mark Cuban says Tower Paddle Boards is one of the best investments he's made in the Shark Tank.
 Cuban states “Tower is like the Dell of stand up paddle boarding.”
 Aarstol repaid one-third of the $150K in just a few months and Mark should have all his investment back soon.
 Tower Paddle Boards was featured in episode 403 in season four for an update segment.
 Tower Paddle Boards sales are increasing and the business is a huge success.